Paper airplane icon

 1. Take In the Iconic Flinders Street Station & Hang Out in Federation Square

-This modern public space is home to many museums, galleries and cultural spaces, which are mostly free to visit.
-But even if gallery hopping isn’t your thing, Fed Square is a great place to hang out, especially on a sunny day and is one of the most fun free things to do in Melbourne.
+This public space is home to many museums, galleries and cultural spaces, which are mostly free to visit.
+But even if gallery hopping isn’t your thing, Fed Square is a great place to hang out, especially on a sunny day, and is one of the most fun free things to do in Melbourne.

 2. Explore the Incredible Laneways and Street Art That Make This City So Cool!

+Melbourne is a creative city where attitudes are open, and anything goes.
 Laneways are a big deal in Melbourne and are a result of the unique layout of the city, creating a labyrinth of colour and expression.
-Visiting them is one of the most fun things to do in Melbourne CBD and an essential experience in the city, and deffo should be included on any itinerary for the city.
+Visiting them is one of the most fun things to do in Melbourne CBD and an essential experience in the city.

-Other amazing laneways include AC/DC lane, named after the awesome Aussie rockers, then there’s Centre Place, a trendy spot to get coffee or visit a cafe and Union Lane right in the centre of the CBD.
+Other amazing laneways include AC/DC Lane, named after the awesome Aussie rockers; then there’s Centre Place, a trendy spot to get coffee or visit a cafe and Union Lane right in the centre of the CBD.

 No matter how many times you visit these laneways, you see something new each time.
 Exploring the laneways is definitely the coolest of the free things to do in Melbourne!
+If you do want to know more, then it’s pretty affordable to also jump on a tour with a local street artist.

 Looking for unique free stuff to do in Melbourne?
 Hop on the old trams.